 Tetany can throw people who aren’t feeling normal — and sometimes their doctors — for a loop.
 In general, tetany involves overly stimulated neuromuscular activity.

 Tetany is a symptom.
 Like many symptoms, it can be brought on by a variety of conditions.
 This means that it’s sometimes difficult to find what’s causing this symptom.

-Overly stimulated nerves cause involuntary muscle cramps and contractions, most often in the hands and feet.
+Tetany causes involuntary muscle cramps and contractions, most often in the hands and feet.
 But these spasms can extend throughout the body, and even into the larynx, or voice box, causing breathing problems.

 Severe episodes can result in:

 For instance, hypoparathyroidism is a condition in which the body doesn’t create enough parathyroid hormone.
 This can lead to dramatically lowered calcium levels, which can trigger tetany.
 After parathyroid surgery patients can experience low calcium.

 In the short term, treatment goals are to correct the imbalance.
 This might include supplementing with calcium or magnesium, for example.
 Injecting calcium directly into the bloodstream is the most common approach.

 Tetany is a medical emergency and needs medical attention as soon as possible.
 Taking a calcium supplement isn’t likely to do enough if you’re already experiencing tetany.
 Speaking to your doctor right away is the best course of action.